bridgetlemasurier/dissertation/README.md

 ### SDM course
-The folder SDM_course contains the scripts from the course [Species Distribution Models with GIS & Machine Learning in R](https://www.udemy.com/course/species-distribution-models-with-gis-machine-learning-in-r/learn/lecture/7375616#overview) which I used to learn the basics before starting this project
+The folder [sdm_course](sdm_course) contains the scripts from the course [Species Distribution Models with GIS & Machine Learning in R](https://www.udemy.com/course/species-distribution-models-with-gis-machine-learning-in-r/learn/lecture/7375616#overview) which I used to learn the basics before starting this project